NetBurner 3.5.7

 Parameters

-systemTickValueThe system time tick to wait for
+systemTickValueThe absolute system TimeTick value to wait for.

 uint32_t Now = TimeTick;